MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/built-in-protection.md

 ## Can I change built-in protection settings?

-Built-in protection is default settings only.
-You can change your settings to suit your business needs.
-Although we don't recommend turning off built-in protection, you can do that.
-You can also exclude certain devices from built-in protection settings.
+Built-in protection is a set of default settings; however, you are not required to keep these default settings in place.
+You can always change your settings to suit your business needs, including turning off built-in protection (although we don't recommend it).
+You can also exclude certain devices from receiving built-in protection settings.

 ## See also